Age Structure Pyramid Of India

 The Current Shape: A Visual Representation of Demographic Dynamics

 India's age structure pyramid typically depicts a wide base, reflecting a high proportion of young people, gradually tapering towards the top, indicating a smaller percentage of elderly individuals.
-However, the transition is visible.
+Still, the transition is visible.
 The base, while still wide, is beginning to narrow as fertility rates decline.
 The middle section, representing the working-age population (typically defined as 15-64 years), is expanding, presenting a potential demographic dividend.
 Conversely, the top section, representing the elderly, is widening considerably, pointing towards the growing burden of an aging population.
 This visual representation is a snapshot in time, constantly shifting as births, deaths, and migration patterns continue to evolve.

 Historical Context: From Expansive to Transitional